node-3d/webgl-raub/README.md

 As soon as you create and set up a window, simply follow the [WebGLRenderingContext docs](https://developer.mozilla.org/en-US/docs/Web/API/WebGLRenderingContext).

-NOTE: If you are planning to use browser **WebGL** libs, be aware of their browser-affinity.
+> Note: if you are planning to use browser **WebGL** libs, be aware of their browser-affinity.
 You would have to provide several additional interfaces to mimic the browser.
 There is [node-glfw](https://github.com/raub/node-glfw) module, which exports the `Document` class.
 It can be used the following way: